NEXT GENERATION MATERIALS

 Through close cooperation with the other Competence Centers, a large variety of projects are being worked on.
 A number of projects where synthesis is involved can be found in this diagram.

-Solubility Switching Materials
+Solubility Modulation of Materials

 Our work in this field is funded by the Federal Ministry of Education and Research (BMBF) within the POESIE project (FKZ 13N13695).
 Previous work was funded in the MORPHEUS project (FKZ 13N11701) (Unfortunately, the link is only available in German).